-Authors of accepted abstracts must register to attend the congress & symposium before 15 December 2019 to be included in the symposium program and benefit from the reduced participation fees offered to scientists.
+Authors of accepted abstracts must register to attend the congress & symposium before the end of December 2019 to be included in the symposium program and benefit from the reduced participation fees offered to scientists.

 All accepted abstracts will be published in the Abstract Book which will be distributed to all registered participants at the congress & symposium.
 Following the Symposium and after review by the Scientific Committee, full papers will be published in a special issue of Acta Horticulturae, a copy of which will be sent to the first author of each published paper.

 Please note: When submitting your abstract, you are indicating your availability and willingness to attend and present your paper at 16 th ISHS Symposium on Processing Tomato, to develop and write a full paper complying with ISHS Author Guidelines and to respect all deadlines.

 The following invited speakers are already confirmed:

 - Dr. Darren Robinson, Interim Associate Director, University of Guelph, Ridgetown Campus, Canada: Weed management in tomatoes for processing.

 - Dr. Jean-François Landrier, Research Director of the Human Nutrition Laboratory at INRAMarseilles, France: Advances in research on the health benefits of tomatoes – towards personalized nutrition?